Georges Burou: Death

-Burou continued to work at the Clinique du Parc until his death in 1989.
+Burou continued to work at the Clinique du Parc until his death in 1987.
 On Sunday 17 December his boat ran out of fuel outside of the harbour of Mohammedia, and he subsequently drowned.
 His body went undiscovered for five days.

 Legacy

 Due to the controversial nature of the procedure, Burou is said to have kept a low profile in order to continue his practice.
-His work at Clinique du Parc, which has been described by current day plastic surgeons as “pioneering”, “innovative”, and “genius”, made Burou a notable figure in the recorded history of plastic surgery.
-The discretion of Burou's clinic made him relatively unknown to his medical contemporaries, despite the fact that he was well known among many trans women around the world.
+His work at Clinique du Parc, which has been described by current day plastic surgeons as "pioneering", "innovative", and "genius", made Burou a notable figure in the recorded history of plastic surgery.
+The discretion of Burou's clinic made him relatively unknown to his medical contemporaries, despite him being well known among many trans women around the world.
 His level of renown was such that "going to Casablanca" became a popular colloquialism for gender confirming surgery at this time.
 Burou was a notable resource for a great many trans women throughout much of the latter half of the 20th century.